znsio/specmatic-documentation/documentation/service_virtualisation.md

 This is exactly the same command we ran at the end of the previous section but we were not running in strict mode then.

-Now in strict mode, Qontract tells us what went wrong with the request.
+Now in strict mode, Qontract returns an error indicating what was wrong with our request.

 ### Matching Path and Query Parameters in stub data json